The Best Offer poster

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Virgil Oldman conducts a prestigious auction with supreme confidence and control, wearing his ritual gloves.
 His meticulously ordered life as a master auctioneer and art expert is established - powerful, isolated, obsessive..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 16 minutes when Virgil receives a mysterious phone call from Claire Ibbetson requesting him to appraise her late parents' villa and its contents.
 She refuses to meet him face-to-face, immediately intriguing the control-obsessed auctioneer with this unusual challenge..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.